FAQ: Can I carry over FSA money?

-As of 2019, you can currently contribute a maximum of $2,700 to an individual FSA account and $5,000 to dependent care FSAs.
+In 2020, you can contribute a maximum of $2,750 to an individual FSA account and $5,000 to dependent care FSAs.
 But FSAs are a use-it-or-lose-it benefit that expires at the end of the calendar year.
 This means that you lose any money you haven’t spent by Dec.
 31.

 Some employers offer a March 15 extension or 10-week grace period into the next calendar year during which you can continue to spend your FSA dollars.
 Others may offer a $500 annual carryover to the next calendar year.